MicrosoftDocs/power-platform/power-platform/sap/templates/account-assistant-for-sap/install-and-set-up.md

 ## Step 3: Install solution files

 ### Download and manually install solution files
 You can download either managed or unmanaged solution files from [GitHub](https://aka.ms/agents/account-assistant-for-sap/github) to manually install into your prepared environment according to your organization's requirements.
-Skip this step if you previously installed from Microsoft AppSource:
 1. Download the managed or unmanaged solution files:
     - [Managed](https://aka.ms/agents/account-assistant-for-sap/managed)
     - [Unmanaged](https://aka.ms/agents/account-assistant-for-sap/unmanaged)